Czirion/Zamia-bacterial-BGCs/README.md

 ### Run Kraken and Bracken

-Inside each sample folder in the server (example for sample Zf_36):
+Inside each sample folder in the server (example for sample Zf_36) run Kraken and Bracken:
 ~~~shell
 sh kraken_reads.sh *R1*.fastq *R2*.fastq Zf_36/
 ~~~

-Once you have the Kraken and Bracken output go to the local machine to copy the bracken_kraken reports there:
+Once you have the Kraken and Bracken output copy the bracken_kraken reports to the local machine, in the local machine:
 ~~~shell
 mkdir taxonomia_reads
 cd taxonomia_reads